 Preheat oven to 375˚F. Season chicken with salt.
 In large, ovenproof Dutch oven, heat oil over medium-high heat.
 Add chicken and cook 3 minutes or until browned on all sides.
 Transfer to plate.
 Set aside.

 Melt butter in Dutch oven and add onion, carrot and celery.
 Cook, covered, over medium-low heat for about 5 minutes or until softened.
 Stir in flour and season with salt and pepper to taste.
 Cook, stirring, for 2 minutes.
 Increase heat to medium high.
-Whisk in wine, then chicken stock, 1 cup at a time, whisking constantly to avoid lumps.
+Whisk in sherry, then chicken stock, 1 cup at a time, whisking constantly to avoid lumps.
 Cook, stirring, until boiling and slightly thickened, about 8 minutes (sauce will be thin).
 Add thyme and bay leaves.

 Return chicken to sauce; cover and bake in oven about 20 to 25 minutes.
 Remove chicken from sauce.
-Whisk in cream, mustard and parsley.
+Whisk in cream, mustard, and parsley.
 Taste and adjust seasoning.
 Return chicken to pot.

-To make dumplings, sift cake flour, baking powder and salt into bowl.
+To make dumplings, sift cake flour, baking powder, and salt into bowl.
 Beat together egg and milk and stir into flour mixture just until moistened.
 With two spoons, drop batter onto chicken stew.
 Cover and simmer on stovetop for 10 minutes or until dumplings are cooked through.
 Serve immediately.